Voljega/BestArcade/README.md

 - It's not clrmamepro and will not check that your romsets files are in the right version number
 - It only works with non-merged sets, split and merged sets are not supported, use clrmamepro to generate non-merged sets if needed.
 However very few clones ares used, so it should be mostly ok with other type of sets.
 - CHD are handled, decompressed CHD folder for each games must be located inside your CHD folder or will default to romset directory (i.e your CHD directory should contain `kinst.zip` rom and `kinst` chd folder at the same level)
-- You can excude CHD games from generation if that's what you want
+- You can exclude CHD games from generation if that's what you want

 ### WHAT THIS TOOL DO :